 Rigatoni is my usual fallback and last time I shared this recipe that is what I used.
 Penne is another great tube shaped pasta option.

 The second big surprise with the recipe was the use of sour cream.
-Not ricotta, not cottage cheese… sour cream.
+Not ricotta cheese, not cottage cheese… sour cream.

 It sounds so strange and still throws me off a little because I don’t put sour cream in any other Italian inspired pasta recipe that I can think of.
 Somehow it just works though, so you should give it a try.